Knee Pain/Injury & Surgery

-I have a particular interest in patients who have had joint injuries or lesions in their joint surfaces at a young age ( osteochrondral) knee injuries.
+I have a particular interest in patients who have had joint injuries or lesions in their joint surfaces at a young age (osteochrondral knee injuries).

-I also see many patients before and after they have had a knee replacement.
+Additionally, I also see many patients before and after they have had a knee replacement.

 The knee is a mobile joint, leaving it vulnerable to injury.
 Unfortunately, the knee is also prone to wear and tear, especially if there has been a previous injury within the joint.